Last Updated on February 23, 2022

 - 1 Tablespoon of Cocoa Powder

-To apply the dry shampoo you’ll want to section your hair.
+To apply the DIY dry shampoo for dark hair you’ll want to section your hair.
 I always part my hair a little bit further left and sprinkle.

 Then I part it a little too far to the right and sprinkle.
 Then I save the crown for last.